 Tampering with bus equipment (emergency doors, etc.)

-Refusing to ride assigned bus or riding on an unassigned bus without prior permission (see Student Handbook)
+Refusing to ride an assigned bus or riding on an unassigned bus without prior permission (see Student Handbook)

 Boarding a bus at an unassigned stop